rivas-lab/Smiles2Dock/README.md

 ## Docking

-P2Rank is a powerful tool based on Java for predicting protein-ligand binding pockets.
 To get started, follow the steps below.
 The main docking file is called run.py, which docks an input protein (as a .pdb file) with the CHeMBL database.
 The script is designed to be run on an HPC Slurm cluster.

 ### Installation